Veneers: Your Key to a Radiant Smile and Enhanced Confidence

 Steps for Veneer Placement

-• Brush your teeth thoroughly, especially the gum line where the veneers are placed.
+• Brush teeth thoroughly, especially along the gum line

-• Avoid biting hard objects and using your front teeth to bite or tear.
+• Avoid biting hard objects or using front teeth to tear food

-• Be cautious when using your teeth for biting and tearing.
+• Be cautious when biting or chewing hard substances

-If you are someone who grinds their teeth at night, it is recommended to wear a mouthguard to protect the veneers from damage.
+For individuals who grind their teeth at night (bruxism), wearing a night guard is strongly recommended to protect veneers from damage.

 For further information or Booking..